awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

 + The following Linux distributions are supported:
   + Amazon Linux 2 \(any version\)
   + Ubuntu 16\.04 or later
-+ To connect using the Amazon EC2 console, the instance must have a public IP address \(IPv4 or IPv6\)\.
-You can connect using the EC2 Instance Connect CLI using the private IP address of the instance\.
++ To connect using the browser\-based client, the instance must have a public IPv4 address\.
++ To connect using the EC2 Instance Connect CLI, your instance does not need to have a public IPv4 address because the private IP address can be used\.
+If your instance has both a public and private IP address, the API first tries to connect using the public IP address\.
++ EC2 Instance Connect does not support connecting using an IPv6 address\.
 + The Safari browser is currently not supported\.
-+ EC2 Instance Connect works only with Instance Metadata Service Version 1\.
-If you configure the instance metadata service to require Instance Metadata Service Version 2, you can't use EC2 Instance Connect\.
-For more information, see [Configuring the Instance Metadata Service](configuring-instance-metadata-service.md)\.

 **Prerequisites**
 + **Install Instance Connect on your instance\.**